 Davidson Land Conservancy (DLC) is a non-profit organization with the goal to conserve local lands and natural resources while connecting lives to nature and promoting conservation.
 The Four Pillars of Conservation focus on: Conserving Land, Preserving Trees, Trails & Greenways, and Wildlife & Habitats.
 DLC has conserved about 350 acres and they also partner with Mecklenburg County and the Town of Davidson to permanently conserve and steward Fisher Farm (200 acres).

-We all have a choice to help protect the land that sustains and delights us..or just hope that someone else does.
-To get involved, you can: volunteer, donate, set up group/corporate outings, join in on the annual event 'Run for Green' or just by planting native trees and shrubs in your garden and removing invasive plants.
-DLC also hosts many in-person and virtual events designed to thrill nature lovers of all kinds.
-From participating in a clean-up to taking a class to joining a walk and much more.
+We all have a choice to help protect the land that sustains and delights us...or just hope that someone else does.
+To get involved, you can: volunteer, donate, set up group/corporate outings, join in on the annual event 'Run for Green' or plant native trees and shrubs in your garden and remove invasive plants.
+DLC also hosts many in-person and virtual events designed for nature lovers of all kinds.
+These events include: participating in clean-ups, taking educational classes, and joining in on trail walks.

 Catawba Riverkeeper Foundation